pvandervelde/mindvortex/src/posts/2017-12-19-Software-development-pipeline-Design-resilience.md

 It should be noted that providing these capabilities may be much harder to implement due to the flexible nature of the issues that are being solved for these cases.

-One way to ensure that the system is ready to handle unexpected conditions is by exposing the system to semi-controlled unexpected conditions.
+By exposing the system continuously to semi-controlled unexpected conditions it is possible to provide early and controlled feedback to the operators and administrators regarding the resilience of the development pipeline.
 One example of this is the [chaos monkey approach](https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey) which tests the resilience of a system by randomly taking down parts of the system.
 In a well designed system this should result in a response of the system in order to restore the now missing capabilities.